Dr Brian Rice

 My PhD, entitled "How is the epidemiology of heterosexually-acquired HIV infection evolving, particularly among black Africans, in England, Wales and Northern Ireland?" was awarded by City University London.

-Between 1986 and 2000 I was employed within Local Authorities and the National Health Service in the UK, and travelled and worked in South-East Asia, Australia and New Zealand.
+Between 1986 and 2000 I was employed within Local Authorities and the National Health Service in the UK, I was awarded a BSc in Earth & Life sciences, and I travelled and worked in South-East Asia, Australia and New Zealand.
 After completing my Masters in Environmental Epidemiology and Policy at LSHTM in 2001 I commenced work at the Public Health Laboratory Service as an HIV surveillance scientist.
 Subsequent roles have included HIV Epidemiologist at the Africa Centre for Health and Population Studies in South Africa and Principal HIV Scientist at Public Health England.
-In September 2015, I took up the position of Associate Professor and Deputy Director of the MeSH Consortium at the school.
+In September 2015, I took up my current position at the school as an Associate Professor and the deputy director of a consortium developing, testing, and implementing innovative and efficient methods for routine HIV measurement and surveillance.
+I currently sit on a number of national and international panels / advisory groups focusing on maximising the potential of HIV data.

 MeSH Consortium website: www.mesh-consortium.org.uk